What's Bilan Carbone® ?

 The emission reductions allowed by projects benefiting from the low carbon label and corresponding to an improvement in the current and trend situation defined by the reference scenario are then recognized following verification by an independent third party and their financing.

-Are companies willing to offset their carbon footprint ?
+Are companies willing to contribute to reduce their carbon footprint?

 A study by the National Forest Property Centre (Centre National de la Propriété Forestière, CNPF) showed that already in 2017 a majority of the surveyed companies were interested in forest carbon sequestration projects.